AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-Bacon in My Ear

-A guy walks into a doctor's office.
-He has a sausage coming out of his ear, a waffle coming out of his nose, and bacon coming out of his other ear.
-He says worriedly, 'Doc, what's wrong with me?'

-The doctor replies, 'You're not eating properly.'
+Number 12

+A number twelve walks into a bar and asks the barman for a pint of beer.

+'Sorry I can't serve you,' states the barman.

+'Why not?!' asks the number twelve with anger showing in its voice.

+'You're under 21,' replies the barman.